Ultraviolet (TV serial): Supporting characters

 A journalist whom Kirsty enlists to help find Michael after the latter disappears.
-He later becomes a vampire and entangles Kirsty in his plan to get to Michael and Section V.
+He later becomes a Code Five and entangles Kirsty in his plan to get to Michael and Section V.

 Style and themes

 The show attempted a modern and scientific approach to vampires.
 It eschewed much of the supernatural elements of vampire lore.
 The word "vampire" is never spoken in the show.
 The formal term for the antagonists is "Code Fives", derived from the Roman numeral for five, V, which is also the first letter in "vampire".
 A slang term used is "leeches".
-The clandestine vampire-hunting squad uses overwhelming numbers and modern "state-of-the-art" versions of traditional anti-vampire weapons: carbon bullets instead of wooden stakes; gas grenades with concentrated allicin, a compound derived from garlic; and video cameras as sights on firearms since vampires are as invisible to electronic devices as mirrors.
+The clandestine vampire-hunting squad uses overwhelming numbers and modern "state-of-the-art" versions of traditional anti-vampire weapons: carbon bullets instead of wooden stakes; gas grenades with concentrated allicin, a compound derived from garlic; and video cameras attached to gun-sights on firearms (for comparison) since vampires are as invisible to electronic devices as mirrors.

 A prominent theme in the show is the emotional and social toll that the main characters' knowledge causes them.
 After joining the squad, Michael feels he must distance himself from his former friends in order to protect them.
 Angie March comments at one point that she's "getting a reputation as an anti-social parent" because she won't let her daughter attend social functions after dark.
 Vaughn Rice is in love with Angie, but cannot bring himself to tell her due to the stress of their job.
 At several points in the show, both Michael and a captured vampire question whether the team's methods are justified.

 Vampirism as depicted in the series

-Vampires in the series are depicted as ageless and immortal.
-They are stronger and faster than normal humans, to the extent that a physical encounter between a human and vampire will almost always be fatal for the human.
-Vampires lack most of the supernatural powers attributed to them in folklore, such as turning into bats, mist or wolves.
-The folkloric lack of a reflection is extended in the series: vampires are invisible to electronic devices.
+Code Fives in the series are depicted as ageless and immortal.
+They are stronger and faster than normal humans, to the extent that a physical encounter between a human and a leech will almost always be fatal for the human.
+Code Fives lack most of the supernatural powers attributed to vampires in folklore, such as turning into bats, mist or wolves.
+The folkloric lack of a reflection is extended in the series: Code Fives are invisible to electronic devices.
 They cannot be imaged by video cameras, and cannot be recorded on videotape or film.
 Their voices cannot be transmitted electronically and ink will not hold an impression of their fingerprints.
 Vampire DNA is invisible under an electron microscope.
 Vampires use voice synthesis software to communicate via telephone.
 They use cars with blacked-out windows in order to move outside during the day, and time-locked coffins for long-distance travel.

+When neutralized Code Fives are reduced in a burst of energy to a red powdery residue; this is stored in a vault by Section V as the leech can be re-generated from it.